Skip to Main Content

 NAWM Board of Directors

-• Kyle M. Bender ’12 is an associate director of global marketing at Eli Lilly & Company.
+Kyle Bender ’12 is the HR Site Leader for Device Manufacturing at Eli Lilly & Company.
 After graduating from Wabash, he joined Teach For America as a classroom teacher and later held leadership positions in fundraising and government affairs for the organization.
-He received a master’s in business administration in marketing and management from the Kelley School of Business in 2021.
-He previously served on the IAWM board for four years and has served on the Executive Committee of the Society of Class Agents since 2016.
-He has twice received the R. Robert Mitchum Award for his work as a class agent and is also a member of the Board of Chapter Advisors for Phi Gamma Delta.
-He lives with his wife, Kathleen, in Indianapolis, Indiana.
+He received an MBA in Marketing and Management from the Kelley School of Business in 2021.

-• Kevin W. Meyer 06 graduated with a degree in chemistry and has extensive experience in the life sciences industry, having invented, patented, and commercialized a diverse range of technologies.
+Kevin Meyer ’06 has served on the NAWM Board since 2023.
+He has extensive experience in the life sciences industry, having invented, patented, and commercialized a diverse range of technologies.
 He has helped originate and run multiple biotechnology companies including Perfinity Biosciences and Monon Bioventures, which have proudly employed many Wabash College graduates.
-Perfinity makes tools that accelerate the development and clinical research of protein and mRNA therapeutics.
 Monon’s largest holding is Scioto Biosciences.
 At Scioto, Meyer led the manufacturing and regulatory efforts to begin clinical testing of a first-in-class autism drug.
-He is a brother in Phi Gamma Delta and served as a trustee of the Wabash College Phi Gamma Delta Association, Inc. from 2006 to 2017.
-Meyer lives in West Lafayette with his wife, Annie, and their daughter.
+A Chemistry major, Kevin is a brother in Phi Gamma Delta and served as a trustee of the Wabash College Phi Gamma Delta Association, Inc. from 2006 to 2017.
+Kevin and his wife, Annie, and their daughter live in West Lafayette, Indiana.

 • If you would like to vote for someone not listed above, please write in their full name and class year below.